issacchan26/point-cloud-annotation/README.md

 # Point Cloud Annotation for machine learning
-This repo provides the PCD annotation guideline of 3D human models \
+This repo provides the PCD annotation guideline of 3D human meshes in .obj format \
 It includes the processing algorithm of annotation files for machine learning

 ## Getting Started with our processing algorithm